 Increasingly, just blades are held in purpose-built housing or racks that contain all the connectivity and networking components required, so the trend within power and cooling has been to build corresponding frames around these blade racks to control and monitor heat with inbuilt air conditioning, as well as to house the UPS units and batteries for greater redundancy.

-Tyrer says APC has been physically housing modular UPS hardware in the same rack space as the servers they protect for eight years - since the introduction of its Symmetra unit.
+Tyrer says APC has been physically housing modular UPS hardware in the same rack space as the servers they protect for eight years - since the its Symmetra unit.

 Nowadays, the supplier is putting its weight behind its Infrastruxure range, which organises access, cables, power and cooling all in one unit around the server farm.